Mental Health Awareness and Medical IDs

 - Wander and get lost

 95% of emergency respondents check for a form of medical identification around the neck and wrist.
-Wearing a medical ID such as mental health wristbands help medical professionals understand these behavior and avoid them from being misdiagnosed.
+Wearing a medical ID such as mental health wristbands help medical professionals understand these behaviors and avoid them from being misdiagnosed.
 Engraved information will alert respondents and give them an idea of what’s going on and what type of help or treatment is required.

 Some patients with mental conditions are also at risk of becoming disoriented and start to wander.
 A medical ID can assist in the safe return of loved ones by engraving an in case of emergency (ICE) contact.